Englewood Railway: History

 A major forest fire in 1952 and the need to salvage the burned over timber led to a further extension of the railway and establishment of the Vernon Lake logging camp and reload facility.
 Meanwhile, the gap between the two rail lines at Nimpkish Lake continued to exist.
 Recognizing that the multiple handling of logs was inefficient and costly, in 1957 Canfor built the 37 km rail link along the east side of the lake.
 Englewood's logging railway line had now reached its full extent, with a 90 km main line between Beaver Cove and Vernon and reload sites at Vernon, Maquilla, Woss, and 'Camp A'.
 The maintenance shops were later relocated from Woss to Nimpkish.

 The railroad was purchased by Western Forest Products in 2006 and renamed Englewood Railway of Western Forest Products.

-Over the past decade, all the old wood trestle bridges have been replaced by steel bridges.
+From 2002 to 2011, all the old wood trestle bridges were replaced by steel bridges.
 Many of the bridges have planked decks to allow logging trucks to cross them.
-The railway formerly used untreated ties milled locally from yellow cedar, but is now making increasing use of steel ties.
+The railway formerly used untreated ties milled locally from yellow cedar, but later made increasing use of steel ties.

 In January 1995, a mudslide destroyed part of East Fork Bridge.
 It was repaired within 2 weeks, and no equipment was damaged or personnel injured.

 On April 20, 2017, a train being re-loaded rolled down the track and crashed into a train maintenance car resulting in a derailment.
 The crash killed three workers and spilled a load of logs across the track.
 Operations on the railway were immediately halted after the incident.
 A faulty coupler lock on one of the cars failed to fully secure the knuckle on the coupler and caused a cut of 11 cars to uncouple from the movement.
 A derail failed to stop the cars after it was damaged by the lead truck of the first car, with rotten ties a contributing factor.

 On November 7, 2017, almost 7 months following the deadly derailment, Western Forest Products announced the closure of the Englewood Railway stating that the logs will now be transported by truck at a lower cost and more efficient process.
 In June 2019, Western Forest Products announced it would be removing all 90 km of railway track, leaving bridges and trestles intact.
+This project was eventually completed in September 2020.